nun.tax

 Roller Champions Tracker

-I wrote a tracker for it in 2022 before they released an offical one.
-Reverse engineering it was a lot of fun, since mapping out the api and looking for the relevant endpoints was quite a challenge.
+I wrote a tracker for it in 2022 before they released an official one.
+Reverse engineering it was a lot of fun, since mapping out the API and finding the relevant endpoints was quite a challenge.

-Some other developer asked me for some details about the api, which I was happy to share.
+Another developer asked me for details about the API, which I was happy to share.
 He then went on to write a tracker himself and got quite a lot of attention for it. (still a bit mad about that)